China firmly opposes Japan's so-called name-changing bill concerning Diaoyu Islands

-China firmly opposes Japan's adoption of a so-called name-changing bill concerning the Diaoyu Islands, and has lodged stern representations with Japan through diplomatic channels, a Chinese foreign ministry spokesperson said Monday.
+(ECNS)--China firmly opposes Japan's adoption of a so-called name-changing bill concerning the Diaoyu Islands, a Chinese foreign ministry spokesperson said Monday.

-Spokesman Zhao Lijian made the remarks at a routine news briefing that the Diaoyu Islands are China's inherent territory, and China is determined and resolved in safeguarding its territorial sovereignty.
+Diaoyu Islands are China's inherent territory, Foreign Ministry spokesperson Zhao Lijian said at a daily press briefing, adding that China is determined and resolved in safeguarding its territorial sovereignty.

 "Japan's adoption of the so-called name-changing bill is serious provocation against China's territorial sovereignty.
 It is illegal, null and void, and cannot change the fact whatsoever that the Diaoyu Islands belong to China," Zhao said.

-Zhao said that China has lodged stern representations with Japan through diplomatic channels and reserves the right to make further responses.
+Zhao said that China has lodged solemn representations to Japan through diplomatic channels and reserve the right to make further responses.